Loughmore–Castleiney GAA: Becoming a dual club (1970-1999)

-Inter-County Success (2000-2012)
+Inter-county success (2000-2012)

 The new millennium started well with David Kennedy, Paul Ormond and Noel Morris collecting All-Ireland Senior hurling medals in 2001.
 It was Ormond's second Celtic Cross as he already had a Junior football All-Ireland.
-The noughties brought two Senior county titles to the parish also; football in 2004 and hurling in 2007.
+The "noughties" (early 2000s) brought two Senior county titles to the parish also; football in 2004 and hurling in 2007.
 Club history was made in 2007 when the Munster Club hurling championship was won, before losing to Portumna in the All-Ireland Senior Club Hurling Championship semi-final.

 Liam McGrath captained the successful All-Ireland minor football team of 2011.
-John Meagher, John McGrath and Darragh Butler also brought All-Ireland medals to the parish on that great occasion.
+John Meagher, John McGrath and Darragh Butler also brought All-Ireland medals to the parish on that occasion.
 In 2012, it was Eddie Connolly’s turn to bring an All-Ireland cup to the parish – Intermediate hurling on this occasion when Evan Sweeney also collected a medal.

-County Doubles (2013-present)
+County doubles (2013-present)

 In 2013, Loughmore–Castleiney became the first team to win both the football and hurling Tipperary Senior titles in the same year.
 Back to back county football titles was another first when the club retained the Senior football county final in 2014.
 The McGrath brothers brought great honour to the club in 2016 when Noel and John won Senior hurling All-Ireland medals and Brian captained the successful minor team on the first Sunday of September.
 It was Noel’s second senior medal and both he and John had enjoyed under-age hurling success with Tipperary already.
 They have also been recognised for All-Star awards.

 The Senior football county title was regained in 2016 after defeating Moyle Rovers in the final.
 In 2017, following a lapse of 39 years, a Junior A football county final was achieved and the Intermediate footballers won a Mid title.
 In 2018, the Senior footballers won their fourth Mid title in a row with the Senior hurlers also attaining a Mid title.
 In 2020, a run of success ended by reaching both county finals, losing both finals to Clonmel Commercials in the football by a single point and losing the hurling by two points to Kiladangan.

 In 2021, the first piece of silverware came from our Junior C hurlers who won the Mid final beating Gortnahoe–Glengoole on a score line of 1-14 to 0-08.
 Senior football and hurling championship was played every weekend with hurling one week and football the next.
 On the 16th successive week, the Senior footballers took the county tile with a one-point win over Clonmel Commercials.
 Week 17, the county Senior hurling final replay saw a 2-14 to 2-13 victory over Thurles Sarsfields which secured a second county double for Loughmore Castleiney.